 In response to the Productivity Commissions' report on Data Availability and Use, the Government will be implementing the national consumer data right (CDR) framework which will give customers a right to share their data with accredited service providers (including banks, comparison services, fintechs or third parties), encouraging the flow of information in the economy and competition within the market.
 The CDR framework will first be applied to the banking sector under the "Open Banking" regime, whereby consumers will be able to exercise greater access and control over their banking data.
 These sharing arrangements are intended to facilitate easier swapping of service providers, enhancement of customer experience based on personal and aggregated data, and more personalised offerings.
-In September 2019, 10 companies were selected to participate in a trial, with the Open Banking regime slated to formally commence in July 2020.
+Under Open Banking, as at 1 July 2020, Australian bank customers can permit accredited third parties to access their savings and credit card data and, from 1 November 2020, can also give permission to accredited third parties to access mortgage, personal loan and joint bank account data.